I love tiny animals and even own a miniature dog. The smaller, the cuter!

 Miniature Donkey: Petite Pals

 These tiny donkeys are naturally small!
 Miniature donkeys are natives of the Mediterranean islands that are now a completely domesticated breed.
 They come in various colors such as black, gray, brown and tan, and typically don't grow taller than 36 inches; though don't be fooled!
-They are still a stout, robust animal weighing in around 300 pounds.
+They are still stout, robust animals weighing in around 300 pounds.

 These intelligent animals are fast learners and hard workers—they can pull carts and haul items just like other donkeys.
 But because they are smart, they have steel-trap memories and can be stubborn when they don't want to do something.
 In general, they are laid-back and easily trained, making them great companions for children or the elderly.
 They will seek out affection and attention from their caregivers.

 They have an average lifespan of 30-35 years and will quickly form attachments to their caregivers.
 Miniature donkeys should be given plenty of open space in which to run along with fresh hay, clean water, and shelter from the rain.
 They prefer to live in groups and are gentle with other livestock.

 - Toys and Teacups: The Best Miniature Dog Breeds